 They can reach out to your entire team or hone in on a particular member of staff – perhaps one who routinely conducts transfers, or someone new and more likely to carry out requests without checking.

 It could happen when you’ve taken the afternoon off or while you’re out of the country for a week – by looking at your calendar, a hacker can lie in wait and plot the perfect time to strike.
-They will then usually follow up the email from “you” with a phone call that “you” told the employee to expect.
+Usually, they will follow up the email from “you” with a phone call that “you” told the employee to expect.
 They then instruct the employee on the details of the transfer, and money is taken over the phone.

 If it’s so simple to trick a government office, imagine how easily this technique works on SMEs with busier staff and less stringent security!